Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Utah State has combined with its opponents to score more than 61.5 points just twice this year.
+- Utah State has combined with its opponents to score more than 62.5 points only two times this year.

-- Saturday's total is 13.7 points higher than the combined 47.8 PPG average of the two teams.
+- Saturday's over/under is 14.7 points higher than the combined 47.8 PPG average of the two teams.

-- This contest's total is 5.5 points fewer than the 67 these two squads combine to give up per game in 2021.
+- This contest's total is 4.5 points lower than the 67 these two squads combine to give up per game in 2021.

-- Aggies games this season have an average total of 61.5, the same value as Saturday's over/under.
+- Aggies games have an average total of 61.5 points this season, one fewer than Saturday's over/under.

 Utah State Stats and Trends

-- Utah State has three wins against the spread in five games this year.
+- Utah State has played five games, with three wins against the spread.

 - Utah State's games this year have hit the over on two of five set point totals (40%).

-- When Utah State piles up over 453.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- Utah State is 2-0 against the spread and 2-0 overall when the team churns out more than 453.8 yards.

-- The Aggies have turned the ball over three more times (9 total) than the Rebels have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.